-You've been looking for a cute guy who will follow you anywhere and has matured into a fine domestic fellow.
+Looking for a cute guy who has matured into a fine domestic fellow?
+Someone to follow you anywhere?
 Well, here I am--all 8 good-looking lbs. of me, waiting for your call.
-My Teddy Roosevelt Terrier (Type B Rat Terrier) legs are pretty short, but I can still come running for you, for food, or for toys.
+My Teddy Roosevelt Terrier (Type B Rat Terrier) legs are pretty short, but they can still take me to you or to my food or toys.
 I’m not interested in running for strangers at the door and barking like a fool because I have more manners than that.
-Over my 10 years on this earth, I've learned what's important in life: hanging out with you on short walks or just chilling, getting ear and back scratches (only from people I know), and playing a rousing game of ball that ends with you distracting me with food just to get me to stop playing.
+Over my 11 years on this earth, I've learned what's important in life: hanging out with you on short walks or just chilling, getting ear and back scratches (only from people I know), and playing a game of ball that ends with you distracting me with food just to get me to stop playing.
 And naps!
 Yes, I've become quite the connoisseur of naps.
-And I don't mean to brag, but I'm a tough guy who's in a pretty good state of health considering that my pancreas doesn't work so well.
-I just need a couple of common, inexpensive medications and enzymes in my raw food to keep me running around the yard and following you around the house.
+And I don't mean to brag, but I'm such a tough guy you'd never know my pancreas doesn't work so well.
+I just need a couple of common, inexpensive medications and enzymes in my raw food to keep me ambling around the yard and following you around the house.
 And speaking of yards, I'd appreciate being able to get to one quickly and easily when nature calls, but if you need to go out, just leave me with some pee pads in a tiled area and I'll oblige.
 I'm OK with dogs and cats, though sometimes I get cranky if they touch me or my stuff.
 (My foster mom told me to let you know that I'm best with calm, confident dogs who won't let me push them around.)
 I'm also okay with adult people, but not so much with kids, who might to touch me.
 Yeah, I've got this thing about being poked and prodded.
 I have bitten in the past, and I wear a basket muzzle to the vet, who's the ultimate poker and prodder.
+I'm forgetful sometimes, but if you patiently remind me what we're doing, I'll get back in the groove.
 Everyone laughs at my quirks and says I'm a character and a half.
 As long as I get to sleep near you in a cushy crate, I'm fine with being called your doggy entertainment.
 In fact, call me anything you want; just don't call me late to dinner!
 If you can't get enough of my handsome profile, you may see more photos and videos at http://imageevent.com/newrattitude/perrito .
 You can watch me collect bottles and do my part for the environment!

 Our adoption fee is $175 for adult dogs or $225 for puppies under 6 months old.